Moody Air Force Base: Air Force Special Operations Command (2003–06)

 On 1 October 2003 the 347th Rescue Wing was assigned to Air Force Special Operations Command.

 Air Combat Command (2006–present)

 On 1 October 2006 the 23rd Fighter Group was redesignated as the 23d Wing and activated at Moody AFB.
 On the same date the 347th Rescue Wing was inactivated and the 347th Operations Group was redesignated the 347th Rescue Group which became a subordinate element of the 23d Wing.

 The 23rd Wing inactivated the 23rd Aircraft Maintenance Squadron in January 2022 while at the same time activating the 74th and 75th Fighter Generation Squadrons.
 The move was part of Air Combat Command's plans to improve the alignment of fighter operations and maintenance.

-In June 2023, the USAF announced that two squadrons of Lockheed Martin F-35A Lighting II will be based at Moody AFB from 2029 to replace the 23rd Fighter Group's A-10C Thunderbolt IIs.
+In June 2023, the USAF announced that two squadrons of Lockheed Martin F-35 Lightning II will be based at Moody AFB from 2029 to replace the 23rd Fighter Group's A-10C Thunderbolt IIs.